pmd/pmd/docs/pages/pmd/rules/java/errorprone.md

 **Priority:** Medium (3)

-Ensure that resources (like Connection, Statement, and ResultSet objects) are always closed after use.
+Ensure that resources (like `java.sql.Connection`, `java.sql.Statement`, and `java.sql.ResultSet` objects
+and any subtype of `java.lang.AutoCloseable`) are always closed after use.
+Failing to do so might result in resource leaks.

+Note: It suffices to configure the super type, e.g. `java.lang.AutoClosable`, so that this rule automatically triggers on any subtype (e.g. `java.io.FileInputStream`).
+Additionally specifying `java.sql.Connection` helps in detecting the types, if the type resolution / auxclasspath is not correctly setup.

+Note: Since PMD 6.16.0 the default value for the property `types` contains `java.lang.AutoCloseable` and detects now cases where the standard `java.io.*Stream` classes are involved.
+In order to restore the old behaviour, just remove &quot;AutoCloseable&quot; from the types.

 **This rule is defined by the following Java class:** [net.sourceforge.pmd.lang.java.rule.errorprone.CloseResourceRule](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/rule/errorprone/CloseResourceRule.java)